Business Leaders United for Workforce Partnerships.

 Sylvia Wetzel | Chief Learning Officer, Bison Gear and Engineering Corporation

-For more information, please contact any of the four BLU sponsor organizations: National Skills Coalition (Andy Van Kleunen); National Fund for Workforce Solutions (Fred Dedrick); Skills for America’s Future (Karen Elzey); or Corporate Voices for Working Families (Steve Wing).
+For more information, please contact any of the BLU sponsor organizations: National Skills Coalition (Andy Van Kleunen); National Fund for Workforce Solutions (Fred Dedrick); or Skills for America’s Future.
+Corporate Voices for Working Families has recently closed.
 BLU is made possible with dedicated support from the Joyce Foundation, along with support from the Ford Foundation, the Charles Stewart Mott Foundation, and other foundations underwriting the four partner organizations.